Betel

-The betel, Piper betle, is a species of flowering plant in the pepper family Piperaceae, native to Southeast Asia.
+Betel (Piper betle) is a species of flowering plant in the pepper family Piperaceae, native to Southeast Asia.
 It is an evergreen, dioecious vine, with glossy heart-shaped leaves and white catkins.
-Betel plants are cultivated for their leaves which are most commonly used as flavoring in chewing areca nut (betel nut chewing).
+Betel plants are cultivated for their leaves, which are most commonly used as flavoring for chewing areca nut in so-called betel quid (often confusingly referred to as "betel nut"), which is toxic and is associated with a wide range of serious health conditions.

 Etymology

-The term betel was derived from the Malayalam word vettila via Portuguese.
+The term betel was derived from the Malayalam/Tamil word vettila via Portuguese.

 Distribution

-Piper betle is originally native to Southeast Asia, from the Philippines, Timor-Leste and the Lesser Sunda Islands and Peninsular Malaysia to Indochina (Vietnam, Cambodia, Laos, Thailand, and Myanmar).
+Piper betle is originally native to Southeast Asia, from India, Philippines, Timor-Leste and Indonesia and Peninsular Malaysia to Indochina, Vietnam, Cambodia, Laos, Thailand, and Myanmar.
 Its cultivation has spread along with the Austronesian migrations and trade to other parts of Island Southeast Asia, Papua New Guinea and Melanesia, Micronesia, South Asia, the Maldives, Mauritius, Réunion Island, and Madagascar.
-It has also been introduced during the Colonial Era to the Caribbean.
+It was introduced during the Colonial Era to the Caribbean by Indian indentured immigrants.

 Cultivation

-The betel leaf is cultivated mostly in South and Southeast Asia, from Pakistan to Papua New Guinea.
+The betel leaf is cultivated mostly in the Indian subcontinent and Southeast Asia, from India to Papua New Guinea.
 It needs a compatible tree or a long pole for support.
 Betel requires well-drained fertile soil.
 Waterlogged, saline and alkali soils are unsuitable for its cultivation.

 In Bangladesh, farmers called barui prepare a garden called a barouj in which to grow betel.
 The barouj is fenced with bamboo sticks and coconut leaves.
 The soil is plowed into furrows of 10 to 15 m length, 75 cm in width and 75 cm depth.
 Oil cakes, manure, and leaves are thoroughly incorporated with the topsoil of the furrows and wood ash.
 The cuttings are planted at the beginning of the monsoon season.

 Proper shade and irrigation are essential for the successful cultivation of this crop.
 Betel needs constantly moist soil, but there should not be excessive moisture.
 Irrigation is frequent and light, and standing water should not remain for more than half an hour.